Prawin072872/youtube-home-clone/README.md

-# Youtube-Clone Application
+# Youtube-HomePage-Clone Application

-This Project is Frontend Focussed Application built with a Combination of React + Typescript + TailwindCSS
+This Project is a Frontend Focussed Application built with a Combination of React + Typescript + TailwindCSS

 ### Netlify Deployed Link